jesse-kaufman/portfolio-site/src/content/projects/ai-trash-detection/index.md

 ## Results and Impact

 This system has significantly improved the reliability of my trash reminders and reduced notification fatigue.
+And I no longer have to remember to mark the trash cans as being put out, which saves me from being reminded when it isn't necessary.
 The project demonstrates a practical application of machine learning and automation to solve everyday challenges efficiently.

 ## Conclusion